AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Background and Related Work

 \section{Background and Related Work}

-Data parallelism~\cite{parameter_server, horovod} is the most widely-used distributed deep learning approach.
-Operator parallelism~\cite{wierd_trick, spatial, channel} splits specific operators and communicates the model's intermediate result for result consistency.
-Megatron~\cite{megatron} combines data and operator parallelism and is expert-designed primarily for the Transformer language model.
-In this paper, we hand-tune Megatron to the best performance and use it as an experimental baseline.
-The deep learning framework OneFlow~\cite{oneflow} has proposed an SBP abstraction that can conveniently express data- operator- and their hybrid parallelism.
-The SBP abstraction is presented in detail in Section 4.
-AutoDDL builds its automatic strategy search upon the SBP abstraction.
+Data parallelism~\cite{parameter_server, distdl, horovod, li2020taming} is a widely-used distributed deep learning approach that partitions the training data across multiple nodes and aggregates gradients during training.
+Operator parallelism~\cite{wierd_trick, distdl, megatron, spatial, channel} splits specific operators across nodes and communicates intermediate results to satisfy data dependency.
+Megatron~\cite{megatron} combines both data and operator parallelism, which is designed primarily for Transformer models.
+OneFlow~\cite{oneflow}, a deep learning framework, proposes SBP abstraction that allows for convenient expression of data, operator, and hybrid parallelisms.
+AutoDDL builds the automatic strategy search on top of SBP, and we will detail the SBP abstraction in Section~\ref{sec:sbp_sec}.

-Another line of research is to apply ideas from the traditional HPC community.
-The Summa algorithm for DMM, well-known for its memory-saving nature, has been applied to deep learning for memory constraint cases~\cite{Lbann,optimus}.
-We implement the Summa version from Optimus~\cite{optimus} in OneFlow as another experimental baseline.

-There are operator parallelisms specifically for convolution layers such as spatial~\cite{spatial}, channel, and filter parallelism~\cite{channel}.
-Especially, Kahira et al. have built a network communication model that determines the best combination for the convolution parallel approaches~\cite{oracle}, which is similar to our performance model (Section 3.2).

-There are other orthogonal approaches to AutoDDL's SBP parallel strategies.
-Pipeline parallelism~\cite{pipedream, pipemare, gpip, li2021chimera, dapple, terapip, 2bw} explores inter-layer parallelism and can suffer from load balancing, idleness, or staleness issues.
-Our experiments show that AutoDDL can provide notable benefits against Megatron when pipeline parallelism is enabled for both.
-AutoDDL enables gradient accumulation~\cite{gradients_checkpointing} to save memory, as it has a small influence on performance with a lot of memory saving.

-At a higher level, other automatic DNN training frameworks have been proposed in the literature.
-FlexFlow~\cite{flexflow} uses MCMC~\cite{mcmc} to determine a suitable placement and parallel strategy for each operator in a DNN.
-Alpa~\cite{alpa} has recently been proposed to search for a suitable strategy using compilation techniques.
-However, their limited search spaces do not include asymptotically communication optimal algorithms and have not shown performance improvements toward expert-designed Megatron.
-Flexflow and Alpa simulate strategy performance on real GPUs, whereas our search is based on an accurate performance model and entirely done using CPUs.
-For complex models and vast search spaces, performance model-based search can have advantages in its fast speed and no requirement for GPUs.

-Our work is the first to combine automatic strategy search and asymptotic communication-optimal algorithms and has successfully shown performance benefits against Megatron (the expert-optimized implementation).
-Table~\ref{comparison} summarizes the main distinguishing factors of AutoDDL.